Agalaioi

 Agalaioi (Αγαλαίοι) is a village of the Grevena municipality.
 Before the 2011 local government reform it was a part of the municipality of Ventzio.
-The 2011 census recorded 47 residents in the village.
+The 2021 census recorded 38 residents in the village.
 Agalaioi is a part of the community of Kentro.

+Agalaioi was populated by Greek speaking Muslim Vallahades.
+The 1920 Greek census recorded 84 people in the village, and 85 inhabitants (18 families) were Muslim in 1923.
+Following the Greek–Turkish population exchange, 31 Greek refugee families in Agalaioi were from unidentified locations in 1926.
+The 1928 Greek census recorded 75 village inhabitants.
+In 1928, the refugee families numbered 31 (81 people).